Machine Explanations and Human Understanding: Machine Explanations and Human Intuitions

 Machine explanations are only effective if we take into account human intuitions.
 We encourage the research community to advance our understanding of task-specific human intuitions, which are necessary for effective human-AI decision making.
 We propose the following recommendations.

-\para{Articulating and measuring human intuitions.} It is important to think about how machine explanations can be tailored to either leveraging prior human knowledge or expanding human intuitions, or other ways that human intuitions can work together with explanations.
+\para{Articulating and measuring human intuitions.} It is important to think about how machine explanations can be tailored to either leveraging existing human knowledge or expanding human intuitions, or other ways that human intuitions can work together with explanations.

 First, we need to make these assumptions about human intuitions explicit so that the research community can collectively study them rather than repeating trial-and-error with the effect of explanations on an end outcome such as task accuracy.
 We recommend the research community be precise about the type of tasks, the desired understanding, and the required human intuitions to achieve success with machine explanations.

 Second, to make progress in experimental studies with machine explanations, we need to develop ways to either control or measure human intuitions.
 This can be very challenging in practice.
-To illustrate a simple case study, we will present an experiment where we control and measure human intuitions in human-AI decision making.
+We will present an experiment where we control and measure human intuitions in human-AI decision making as an initial step.

 \para{Incorporate $f$ and $z$ into explanations.} An important premise for explanations working together with human intuitions is that machine explanations capture the mechanism or the relevance underlying the model.
-Indeed, faithfulness receives significant interest from the ML community for the sake of explaining the mechanisms of a model.
+Indeed, faithfulness receives significant interest from the machine learning community for the sake of explaining the mechanisms of a model.
 However, faithfulness to $g$ alone is insufficient to improve human understanding of \taskboundary and the \errorboundary.

 In order to effectively improve human understanding of $f$ and $z$, it would be useful to explicitly incorporate $f$ and $z$ into the generation process of $E$.
 For example, a basic way to incorporate $z$ is to report the error rate in a development set.
 In the case of deceptive review detection, it could be when ``Chicago'' is used as an important feature, the model is 90\% accurate.
 This allows humans to have access to part of \errorboundary and have a more accurate $\humanu$.